 Fourth semester course in the Recording Arts sequence.
 This course focuses on four primary areas of study: audio post-production for film/video, signal processors, mixing and mastering.
-The details of postproduction are examined with an emphasis on synchronization techniques, time code and digital audio editing.
+The details of post-production are examined with an emphasis on synchronization techniques, time code and digital audio editing.
 An overview of signal processors is presented including computer control of signal processors via MIDI system exclusive messages.
 Information from previous courses in the sequence is applied when studying mixing.
 Course concludes with a description of the mastering process.
-This course is offered in spring only.
+Meets the LMC Recording Arts Associate Degree and Certificate requirements.
+This course is offered in Spring only.
 LR